jtmullen/PCBs/TestHardware/Dual_Gigavac_Contactor_Simulator_v1.0/Dual_Gigavac_Contactor_Simulator_v1.0.md

 	- Weld 2

 ## Buttons/Switches
-- Buttons to manually cause all above conditions
+- Buttons to manually enable or weld

 ## Power System
 - 12V Contactor Control from each driver